cellml/libcellml/docs/tutorials/tutorial4/tutorial4_cpp.rst

         variables[2] = 0.3;     // d, constant in the rates equation for fish
     }

-From here we can see the correlation with the initial conditions we specified in Tutorial 3.

 .. container:: dothis

     **3.b** Call the :code:`initializeStatesAndConstants` function to initalise the arrays you created earlier.
     Print them to the terminal for checking.

-Printing to the terminal should show you that while the CellML :code:`Variable` items for which we specified an inital value have been applied, the constant :code:`c` has not yet been evaluated.
+Printing to the terminal should show you that while the CellML :code:`Variable` items for which we specified an initial value have been applied, the constant :code:`c` has not yet been evaluated.
 There's a second helper function :code:`computeComputedConstants(double *variables)` which will do this for you.

 .. code-block:: cpp

-    // tutorial3_PredatorPrey_generated.cpp
+    // tutorial3_PredatorPrey_generated.cpp:
     void computeComputedConstants(double *variables)
     {
         variables[3] = variables[0] - 2.0;    // c, constant in the rates equation for fish